 By Colleen Cunningham, eBook Developer, F+W Media

-Here at Digital Book World we published an article (InDesign to Ebook: Resources), which summed up useful resources and tools for producing ebooks.
-After getting a great response from the community, we decided to make a dedicated e-production resources page that we’ll keep updated.
-Please email suggestions to Colleen Cunningham.scr
+Here at Digital Book World we published an article (InDesign to Ebook: Resources) over a year ago, summing up useful resources and tools for producing ebooks and for converting into ebook formats.
+After getting a great response from the community, we decided to update that article and make a dedicated e-production resources page that we’ll keep updated with the latest and greatest ebook information.

 If you are new to ebook production, start with The Basics section for a short introduction.
 Or do you want to jump right in and get started?
-We’ve divided the rest of this page into three sections:
+We’ve divided this page up into Resources, which will introduce you to some great learning resources, Tools, which includes a rundown of the most commonly used software used in ebook production, and Quality Assurance, which will be useful for ebook developers as well as those who outsource their digital workflow.

 Ebooks in the EPUB and Kindle format basically consist of sets of downloadable, zipped-up websites that use CSS and HTML to format the content.
 This page by eBook Architects does a good job of explaining the different ebook formats.